 - Ignore Count

 Specify the number of times the selected breakpoint is ignored before it is activated.

-The debugger decrements the count on each pass.
-When it reaches zero, the breakpoint activates.
+When the value reaches zero the breakpoint activates.
 Each subsequent pass causes the breakpoint to activate.

 - On break, run script

 Specify a script file to run when the selected breakpoint is activated.